TrainTheTrainer/ELIXIR-EXCELERATE-TtT/TtT-exchange-programme.md

 ### Applications

 For the TtT course in Lausanne (30-31 Jan, 2018) you can apply by simply sending an email to both contacts.
-For future TtT courses, you will find instructions on how to apply directly in the course application form.
+For future TtT courses, you will find instructions on how to apply directly in the course's application form.

 ### The Programme